-Beans have an indefinite shelf-life if they are stored properly, i.e., in an O2-free container like Mylar bags or food-grade pales.
-If they aren’t stored properly they get really tough, so tough they might not soak up water even when boiled.
-There are a number of things you can do to soften beans and make them edible.
+Beans have an indefinite shelf-life if stored properly, i.e., in an O2-free container like Mylar bags or food-grade pales.
+If they aren’t stored properly, they get tough, so tough they might not soak up water even when boiled.
+There are several things you can do to soften beans and make them edible.

 9 Ways To Cook Old Dried Beans

 Use old-dried beans by grinding them into bean flour to make hot and cold compresses or cook them whole and make them edible by softening with various methods including:

 - Cook in a pressure cooker

 There are nine methods you can try to get old-tough beans palatable; some of these bean softening methods can be used together.